nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/pages/my3.md

 ```

-This layout has a title prop, that will be used to fill the <title> tag content.
+This layout has a title prop, that will be used to fill the &lt;title> tag content.

 Any page that uses this layout can pass the title information as a prop, like this: